 There are some spills and stains that need better cleaning than mere dabbing.
 Stains like grape juice, blood, or pet urine need a much more thorough cleaning.

-Once again, it’s best to take care of stains while they are fresh.
+Once again, it’s best to take care of stains while they are fresh and spot clean your pillow.
 Leaving a stain to deal with at a later time will make the job more laborious.

 - Remove all the coverings.